dory0w0/project_baka/README.md

-# project_baka 0.1
+# project_baka
-its a tool that gives u information about an anime or a manga and also gives recommendations similar to the one u type using the anilist api first release avilable will add a GUI and more features later
+its a tool that gives u information about an anime or manga such as (status,averageScore,genres and even a description) and also gives recommendations similar to the one u chose and some info about it using the anilist api made by an absolute amateur